s-farhat/HTB-WriteUps/Poison.md

 ![Image of Poison](https://github.com/s-farhat/HTB-WriteUps/blob/master/images/Poison.png)

+**Personal review**: <br>
-**Personal review**: This Machine took me about three (3) hours to gain root privilege.
+This Machine took me about three (2) hour to gain root privilege.
 It was pretty easy however, as I'm trying to avoid working w/o Metasploit and, as the version of Linux deployed on this box contains many vulnerabilities, it was pretty challenging.

 ### 1. Reconnaissance